 Bay (opposite Snells Beach) terminating at the beach there.
 Since Sandspit is too far from Auckland, it is not generally considered a “bedroom community” and there is little commuting traffic to the city, although this does appear to be increasing due to the Alpurt motorway cutting travelling time by another 10 minutes.

 Boardwalk across the Eastern end of the Estuary near the Holiday park

 Our newer residents may be unaware of our publication entitled "The Story of Sandspit" written by Maurice Copeland, a local resident.
 It gives an indepth story, from the early days of Maori summer visits to harvest the rich fishing of Kawau Bay, up to the end of the 20th Century.

-Copies are available at $12 each - contact our Treasurer, Margaret McCallum or any committee member.
-Copies are also on sale at Sandspit Cafe, at the wharf.
-If not available there, please ring Margaret, Mob:0274257051.
+Copies are available at $12 each - contact our Treasurer, Margaret McCallum or any committee member or please ring Margaret, Mob:0274257051.